kostz/ankicards/README.md

 # Ankicards

-Tool leverages LLM capability to extract German verbs out of schoolbook scans to lately create Anki cards for a private German language study.
+Tool leverages LLM capability to extract German verbs out of schoolbook scans, enrich with LLM translations and examples, and create Anki cards for a private German language study.

-Schoolbook contains of irregular German verbs for levels A1 and A2, which are extracted, translated into English and Russian and enriched with a complete example sentences.

 ## Data Fields